wbond/wbond/README.md

 My open source projects are primarily an artifact of various personal projects.
-Currently the only one under active development is *Package Control*, but the crypto packages are maintained.
+Currently the only ones under active development are *Package Control*, *asn1crypto* and *oscrypto*.

 *I generally will add contributors to repos once they have shown a pattern of useful contributions, be it responding to issues or sending PRs.*